PrefectHQ/terraform-provider-prefect/docs/resources/deployment.md

 - `enforce_parameter_schema` (Boolean) Whether or not the deployment should enforce the parameter schema.
 - `entrypoint` (String) The path to the entrypoint for the workflow, relative to the path.
 - `manifest_path` (String) The path to the flow's manifest file, relative to the chosen storage.
+- `parameters` (String) Parameters for flow runs scheduled by the deployment.
 - `path` (String) The path to the working directory for the workflow, relative to remote storage or an absolute path.
 - `paused` (Boolean) Whether or not the deployment is paused.
 - `tags` (List of String) Tags associated with the deployment